 PPD Development, L.P.-In April 2020, the Company entered into a master services agreement with PPD pursuant to which it retained PPD to perform clinical development services in connection with certain of its clinical research programs.
 The master services agreement has an initial term of five years.
-Either party may terminate (i) any project addendum under the master services agreement for any reason and without cause upon 30 days' written notice, (ii) any project addendum in the event of the other party's breach of the master services agreement or such project addendum upon 30 days' written notice, provided that such breach is not cured within such 30-day period, (iii) the master services agreement or any project addendum immediately upon the occurrence of an insolvency event with respect to the other party or (iv) any project addendum upon 30 days' written notice if (a) the continuation of the services under such project addendum would post material ethical or safety risks to study participants, (b) any approval from a regulatory authority necessary to perform the applicable study is revoked, suspended or expires without renewal or (c) in the reasonable opinion of such party, continuation of the services provided under such project addendum would be in violation of applicable law.
-The Company entered into project addenda with PPD to perform clinical development services over several years for, but not limited to, its ARISE, ENCORE and ASPEN studies and other brensocatib and TPIP studies.
+Either party may terminate (i) any project addendum under the master services agreement for any reason and without cause upon 30 days' written notice, (ii) any project addendum in the event of the other party's breach of the master services agreement or such project addendum upon 30 days' written notice, provided that such breach is not cured within such 30-day period, (iii) the master services agreement or any project addendum upon 30 days' written notice if (a) the continuation of the services under such project addendum would post material ethical or safety risks to study participants, (b) any approval from a regulatory authority necessary to perform the applicable study is revoked, suspended or expires without renewal or (c) in the reasonable opinion of such party, continuation of the services over several years for, but not limited to, its ARISE, ENCORE and ASPEN studies and other brensocatib and TPIP studies.